Transit Priority

 Bus Accelerated Infrastructure Delivery (BusAID)

 The first round of BusAID funds were awarded to eight transit priority projects in spring 2024, followed by an additional project award in fall 2024.
 These projects may be completed as early as mid-2026.
-A call for a second round of BusAID projects is anticipated in late 2025.
+A call for the next round of BusAID projects is anticipated after the completion of the Transit Priority Roadway Assessment.

 Innovative Deployments to Enhance Arterials Transit Signal Priority (IDEA TSP)